Schmiddy2000/AP-2_Versuch86_Abstandsgesetz/README.md

 ## Notes when using juypter

-1) Import all libraries from 'main.py'.
+1) Import the libraries except data1 and data2 from 'main.py'.
 2) Copy all functions from functions.py into one box.
 3) Copy the wanted data (except the imports) from data1.py and/or data2.py into another box.
 It's easier to use a separate boxes for each data set.
 4) Remove 'f.' as a prefix from all function calls (that use this prefix).